China policy: Germany outlines new 'not naive' approach – DW – 07/13/2023

 What was included in the paper?

-In its 61-page strategy, the government said it wanted to ensure that economic cooperation with China "becomes fairer, more sustainable and more reciprocal."
+In its 64-page strategy, the government said it wanted to ensure that economic cooperation with China "becomes fairer, more sustainable and more reciprocal."

 The German government plans to adjust export control lists as part of a Europe-wide initiative to protect new key technologies.
 China itself has recently imposed export controls on some metals used in semiconductors.